 The Strange Case of Phineas P. Gage… and His Gemini Stellium

-Robert Lewis Stevenson wrote The Strange Case of Dr. Jekyll and Mr Hyde in 1886.
+Robert Lewis Stevenson wrote The Strange Case of Dr. Jekyll and Mr. Hyde in 1886.
 The story’s central theme is of two very different men who inhabit the same body.
 His characterization of the respectable Dr. Jekyll, who turns into the ugly and deformed Mr. Hyde, so gripped the collective imagination that this story of duality is well-known by virtually everyone.

 The Strange Case of Dr. Jekyll and Mr. Hyde has stood the test of time as a study of the origin and nature of human evil.

 While it’s assumed this is a fictional tale… the story below is not.
+And… For astrologers who study personality and behavior, Gage’s story provides some interesting food for thought.

 The Strange Case of Phineas P. Gage